 How much money could I receive?

 The amount of money you can receive depends solely on the size of the system; the amount of electricity you generate, and how you generate it.
-For example, if you fit an average-sized 2.5kW photovoltaic solar panel system you will be initially paid 14.90p per kWh generated; same if the system’s installed on a new-build home.
-The tariff rates apply from 1 July 2013 for systems up to 4kW.
+For example, if you fit an average-sized 2.5kW photovoltaic solar panel system you will be initially paid 14.38p per kWh generated; same if the system’s installed on a new-build home.
+The current tariff rates apply from 1 April 2014 for systems up to 4kW.

 It’s worth noting that new domestic energy efficiency requirements were introduced in April 2012.
 If a domestic property does not meet these energy efficiency requirements, the Solar PV installation may receive just 9p/kWh.